Technology Support Services

 The Technology Support Center assists all members of the University with their technology questions and requests.

 Our training program has been developed to support employee growth and offer professional enrichment opportunities by creating a continuous learning environment.

 IT offers a variety of one-on-one and group training sessions to faculty and staff.
-Contact us to brush up on your computer skills or to get hands-on training for the most commonly used campus applications such as CMS, Microsoft Office and more.
+Contact us to brush up on your computer skills or to get hands-on training for the most commonly used campus applications such as Microsoft Office and more.
 To schedule a training session, please contact Julie Brackeva-Phillips at firstname.lastname@example.org.

 IT Forum Events

 These lunch time sessions focus around a particular topic and provide a non-technical overview for the attendees.
 We provide several IT Forums in the Fall and Spring of each year.
 Topics relate to current technologies and focus on how those technologies impact our user community.